Unofficial totals show Monica Silva leading the race for Kane County Coroner

 Silva said her priorities include promoting awareness for mental health, the fentanyl crisis, suicide prevention for veterans and reducing preventable deaths.

-Silva said of the many challenges she will face, the first is to continue delivering the results that the community expects while working within their budget and to make sure the people in her department have the resources they need to do their jobs.
-She said the County Board has done a great job of providing those resources without raising taxes.
+Silva said her first challenges are to continue delivering the results that the community expects while working within the budget and to make sure the people in her department have the resources they need to do their jobs.
+She said the Kane County Board has done a great job of providing those resources without raising taxes.

 “While party politics does play a role in elections, we also have to have candidates that appeal across party lines,” Silva said.
 “We can’t just appeal to only Democrats or only Republicans.
 We have to have that crossover appeal and we have to deliver.”